 As Hand Arm Vibration Syndrome get worse your numbness and lack of a grip may become worse or permanent.
 Worst-case scenario, your fingers begin to turn black.
 You may also be in danger of amputation or losing complete use of your hand.

+There are a few ways that you can prevent or reduce the risks of HAVS.
 It is understandable that some workers need to use vibrating tools to conduct their work; therefore it is impractical to completely disregard using them.
-Although this may be the case, there are ways in which you can reduce the risk of HAVS.
+Take a look at a few ways in which you can reduce the risk of HAVS.

 - Job rotation is a great way to keep productivity up and exposure down.
 If workers consistently switch roles on each worker gets a break from the vibrating tools.